Last Updated: November 30, 2023

 Therefore, with these disadvantages, most customers who want to install a telescopic shaft in their heads usually send us the head so we can cut the shaft to match their head and yield the shortest collapsed length and the best performance.

-Head Removal: If we need to remove your head from a shaft, that costs extra, which varies depending on the type of head.
+Head Removal: It is less expensive for you to ship just the head.
+If you don't know how to remove it yourself, you might check with a local club maker or any golf store to see if they will remove it for you.
+If we need to remove your head from a shaft, that costs extra, which varies depending on the type of head.
 Most heads can be removed for $15 using heat to weaken the epoxy.
 But Ping heads are much more difficult because they install their shafts with frozen ball bearings which then expand-lock as they warm up.
 We have to drill a hole in the bottom of the hosel to remove them which is very difficult and time consuming...and leaves a hole that we fill with epoxy.
 If the head uses a tapered tip, we have to machine the tip of the shaft to match it.
 So we can’t put a specific price on head removal until we know more about the head.
 It has to be based on shop time with a $100 limit.
 It is best if you can remove and send only your head.
 This will also save shipping cost because it is less expensive to ship a smaller box.

 Other than our 3-piece Adjustable Head shaft, all other telescopic shafts are 2-piece shafts, available in two diameter sizes: